Not already a member? join us

 Find out more

-A short film was created to coincide with the launch of new guidelines on the management of Adult Anaphylaxis by the Royal College of Physicians click here to watch the film and find out more about anaphylaxis and the work of the Anaphylaxis Campaign.
+A short film by the Royal College of Physicians was created to coincide with the launch of new guidelines on the management of adult anaphylaxis.
+Click here to watch the film and find out more about anaphylaxis and the work of the Anaphylaxis Campaign.

 If a patient has suffered a bad allergic reaction in the past – whatever the cause – then any future reaction is also likely to be severe.
 If a significant reaction to a tiny dose occurs, or a reaction has occurred on skin contact, this might also be a sign that a larger dose may trigger a severe reaction.
 It is particularly important that those with asthma as well as allergies are seen by an allergy specialist because asthma can put a patient in a higher risk category.
-Where foods such as nuts, seeds, shellfish and fish are concerned, even mild symptoms should not be ignored because future reactions may be severe.
+Anyone who believes they suffer from an allergy should see their GP.
+Where there is a chance of an allergy being severe, the GP should refer the patient to an NHS allergy clinic.